-As it is evidently, therefore, the decision of a question of fact concerning the Divine right of an individual to be ranked in the ordo, two elements must enter into it, the in-Vol. II.-No. 1.

-Generated at Library of Congress on 2021-05-20 02:51 GMT / https://hdl.handle.net/2027/chi.15882418 Public Domain, Google-digitized / http://www.hathitrust.org/access\use#pd-google vestigation of the evidence, and the formal rendering of the judgment.
+As it is evidently, therefore, the decision of a question of fact concerning the Divine right of an individual to be ranked in the ordo, two elements must enter into it, the investigation of the evidence, and the formal rendering of the judgment.
 The decision must be made in conformity with the laws of Christ.
-He has prescribed the principles on He has defined the qualities which which it must depend. characterized the ordo and settled the mode in which the knowledge of their existence can be acquired.
-The whole process in the investigation of the evidence and the declaration of the verdict is only an application of the laws of Christ, and is consequently committed to the same hands with the general administration of government.
-Ordination is a judicial decision, and therefore belongs to a Court.
-Imposition of hands is the formal rendering of the judgment -and as the judgment is the judgment of the whole Court, it must be rendered as the decision of the whole, though a particular individual may be selected as the organ. is nothing, therefore, in any part of the process in which a Ruling Elder may not fitly and consistently participate.
-The point to be determined, is a question of fact concerning the right of a given individual to be enrolled in the ordo of This right depends upon a Divine vocation, imparting a spiritual fitness for the work.
+He has prescribed the principles on which it must depend.
+He has defined the qualities which characterized the ordo and settled the mode in which the knowledge of their existence can be acquired. process in the investigation of the evidence and the declaration of the verdict is only an application of the laws of Christ, and is consequently committed to the same hands with the general administration of government.
+Ordination is a judicial decision, and therefore belongs to a Court. position of hands is the formal rendering of the judgment -and as the judgment is the judgment of the whole Court, it must be rendered as the decision of the whole, though a particular individual may be selected as the organ. is nothing, therefore, in any part of the process in which a Ruling Elder may not fitly and consistently participate.
+The point to be determined, is a question of fact concerning the right of a given individual to be enrolled in the ordo of ministers.
+This right depends upon a Divine vocation, imparting a spiritual fitness for the work.
 This vocation is, in turn, to be determined by the laws which Christ has prescribed in the case.
 The judgment of the Court is reached by calling on each member to express his opinion by a vote-and when the result is known, the judgment is formally declared by the imposition of the hands of the Presbytery.
-If a Ruling Elder, therefore, has a right to vote in the case, he has also a right to impose hands. are both expressions of the same judgment-the one being the opinion of the individual as a member of the Court, and the other the judicial decision into which that opinion has entered as a component element.
-Such we apprehend to be the nature of Presbyterian ordination-and every other hypothesis, as it seems to us, must proceed upon the assumption of Prelatists and Papists, that it is in the power of man to communicate the distinctive peculiarities of the ministerial Every other doctrine must make ordination the commission of the ministry.
+If a Ruling Elder, therefore, has a right to vote in the case, he has also a right to impose hands.
+They are both expressions of the same judgment-the one being the opinion of the individual as a member of the Court, and the other the judicial decision into which that opinion has entered as a component element.
+Such we apprehend to be the nature of Presbyterian ordination-and every other hypothesis, as it seems to us, must proceed upon the assumption of Prelatists and Papists, that it is in the power of man to communicate the distinctive peculiarities of the ministerial order.
+Every other doctrine must make ordination the commission of the ministry.
 The mystical jargon about the transmission of authority, the communication of power, the delegation of office, is essentially prelatic-and we can conceive of no theory of ordination which renders it incompatible for an elder to partake in it, which does not assume that its relation to the ordo is that for which Prelatists and Romanists contend.